San Martín Line: Electrification

 The national government announced in September 2015 that China Railway Construction Corporation was carrying out a feasibility study to assess the electrification of the line.
 A month earlier, the Ministry of the Interior and Transport had announced the possibility of financing the line's electrification through the Inter-American Development Bank.
 Presumably, the diesel-electric rolling stock would be moved to other broad gauge diesel services in the country.

-The railway line was closed May 2018 to July 2019, from Retiro to Villa del Parque, as a new viaduct was being installed from Palermo Station to La Paternal to eliminate 11 busy road crossings.
-It is currently not finished (July 2019) but the trains run the whole line, without stopping at Villa Crespo (Chacarita) and Paternal.